SamuelKhoo2003/Valtor-Rover-Code-2023/README.md

 - Basic obstacle avoidance algorithm
 - Simple web server for remote control and monitoring

+## Project Report

+For a detailed overview of the project, including design decisions, implementation details, and results, please refer to the [full project report](Valtor - Samuel Khoo-compressed.pdf) available in this repository.

 ---

 This project was a collaborative effort to enhance our practical skills in embedded systems and robotics.